dotmesh-oss/dotmesh/docs/dev-commands.md

 ```
 open smb://admin:password@172.17.1.178/vagrantshare
 ```
-This should open a shared network drive which allows you to edit files in the dotmesh-io folder of your vagrant machine go path from your host machine.
+This should open a shared network drive which allows you to edit files in the dotmesh-oss folder of your vagrant machine go path from your host machine.

 ## generic setup instructions